powsybl/powsybl.github.io/docs/configuration/itools.md

 The `powsybl_config_name` property is an optional property that defines the basename of the configuration file.
 The default value is `config`.

-At startup, powsybl looks in the configuration directories defined in the `powsybl_config_dirs` for a YAML configuration file first, for a XML configuration file then and finally for properties files.
+At startup, Powsybl looks in the configuration directories defined in the `powsybl_config_dirs` for a YAML configuration file first, for a XML configuration file then and finally for properties files.

 All the configuration files are stacked to allow an user to partially or totally overload the system configuration of a